xpack/web-jekyll/pages/install.md

 the npm functionality (on Windows, where symbolic links are problematic, `.cmd` stubs are used).

-{% include tip.html content="Due to a misconception, some
+{% include warning.html content="Due to a misconception, some
 distributions offer to install Node with administrative rights;
 this is not a problem
-for Node itself, but will also require administrative rights for using npm and xpm, and these tools fail in various ways when installed with administrative rights;
+for Node itself, but will also require administrative rights for using npm and xpm, and these tools fail in various ways when installed with administrative rights (mostly with problems related to permissions);
-to simplify maintenance, the preferred method is to install Node/npm in a custom location in the home folder, using a version manager or by directly unpacking the archive distributions.
+to simplify maintenance, the highly recommended method is to install Node.js/npm in a custom location in the home folder, using a version manager or by directly unpacking the archive distributions.
 Regardless how and where it is installed, the `node`